AyoubChraiti/So_long/README.md

 **So_Long** is a simple 2D maze game built in C using the **MiniLibX** graphical library.
 The goal?
 Navigate a character through a maze, **collect items**, avoid obstacles, and reach the **exit** to win.

-This project was developed as part of the **42 school curriculum**, focusing on game loops, input handling, rendering, and basic graphics programming.

 ---

 ## 📚 Table of Contents